lowcoder-org/lowcoder/docs/build-applications/themes-and-styling/component-styling-possibilities.md

 # Component Styling Possibilities

-Lowcoder allows you to style your components in many ways and so enables you to build beautiful and customized applications.
+OpenFlower allows you to style your components in many ways and so enables you to build beautiful and customized applications.

-Since Lowcoder 2.3.0 we support more style attributes.
+Since OpenFlower 2.3.0 we support more style attributes.

 * Text Size
 * Font Weight